What is Affray in NSW Law?

 Affray can be dealt with in either the local or district court, and the penalties vary depending on where the hearing takes place.

-Some potential defences for an affray charge include self-defence and duress.
+Some potential defences for an affray charge include self-defence, duress and necessity.

 As affray in NSW law can come with a hefty prison sentence of up to 10 years, it is important to take any charges of affray seriously and present the strongest possible case.